chrisgrieser/shimmering-obsidian/README.md

 - `⇧ ⏎` Control this vault with Alfred.

 > [!NOTE]
-> The `Metadata Extractor` and the `Advanced URI` plugin need to be installed in
+> The `Metadata Extractor` and the `Advanced URI` plugin need to be installed
-> every vault you want to control, and `osetup` needs to be run once.
+> and enabled in every vault you want to control.
+The `Metadata Extractor` needs
+> to be configured in every vault as well.

 ### Back up your vault
 **`obackup`: Create a `backup` of your vault.**